What is the difference between a Solicitor and a Notary Public?

 How do you become a Notary Public?

 A University Degree is needed.
 Then a Diploma in Notarial Practice is needed.
-This involves mainly distance studying which I studied when the course was run by the University of Cambridge and it is now offered by the University of London.
+This involves mainly distance studying which I studied when the course was run by the University of Cambridge and it is now offered by UCL.
 After the Diploma is obtained the Archbishop of Canterbury appoints Notaries.
 After that supervision is needed from an experienced Notary and lasting for the first 2 years after qualification.